amphoradata/python-sdk/generated/docs/TermsAndConditionsApi.md

 # **terms_and_conditions_read**
 > list[TermsAndConditionsDto] terms_and_conditions_read(id, x_amphoradata_version=x_amphoradata_version)

-Get's a list of an Organisation's Terms and Conditions
+Get's a list of an Organisation's Terms and Conditions.

 ### Example